dewaka/dewaka.github.io/_posts/2020-10-31-iron-gall-inks.md

 history and modern incarnations of this particular type of inks.

-Both Leonardo's notebooks and Isaac Newton's notebooks seemed to have contain writing primaritly with iron gall inks, such as the following image from a Leonardo's notebooks[^leonardo].
+Both Leonardo's notebooks and Isaac Newton's notebooks seemed to have contain writing primarily with iron gall inks, such as the following image from a Leonardo's notebooks[^leonardo].
 It is these _"vintage"_ colouring which initially got me interesting to try iron gall inks as well.